Skip to main content

 • Review AI-generated code for production readiness

-• **Ship features** using AI-native development practices
+• Ship features using agentic development practices

 • Maintain code quality standards while working at AI-assisted speed